db0/godot-card-game-framework/tutorial/QUICKSTART.md

 1. In the Godot Filesystem view, navigate to `res://src/new_card_game/`
 2. Right-click on `CardFront.tcsn` and select "New Inherited Scene".
 A new tab will open on the top called "[unsaved]".
 Press "F1" to ensure you're on the 2D view.
 You should see a grey card.
 This is the card front baseline coming from the CGF.
 We're now going to modify that to fit our purposes.
 3. In the Godot Scene tab, double-click on "Front" to rename the scene root.
 Let's rename it to "CreatureFront" to remind ourselves what this is when working on our scenes.
 It's not otherwise important.
-4. On the Inspector find and expand custom styles.
-Then click on the arrow next to StyleBox and select "Make Unique".
+4. On the Inspector find and expand Theme Overrides -> Styles.
+Then click on the arrow next to StyleBoxFlat and select "Make Unique".
-5. Click on the "StyleBox" label, to expand its properties
+5. Find the Panel tab, this should be ticked by default directly under the Styles item.
 6. Click on the "Bg Color".
 The colour picker will appear.
 Select a background colour you want to use for your creature cards.
 7. The basic card template has most of the information a creature would need, but what would a creature be without some Health.
 Let's add this now.
+Before proceeding, save the Scene as `res://src/new_card_game/cards/CreatureFront.tcsn`, then right click on the root node in the Scene tab (newly changed to CreatureFront) and click "Remove Inheritance", this will change all the sub - nodes from grey to white.
+Now:
 	1. Right-click on Power > Duplicate.
 The new label node will appear under the "Power" node called "Power2".
 	1. Double click "Power2" to rename it to "Health".
 You can add text to see how it looks.
 	2. Right-click on PowerIcon .
 Duplicate.
 The new icon node will appear under the "PowerIcon" node called "PowerIcon2"
 	2. Double click "PowerIcon2" to rename it to "HealthIcon".
 Drag it to move it just above "Health".
+If you can't drag, manually change the x and y values inside Control -> Rect -> Position in the Inspector menu, 131 and -18 look about right.
 	3. Click on HealthIcon. and then click on the little arrow next to the "Texture" property.
 Select Quickload and write "hearts".
 Select the hearts.png option.
 14. Since we're not creating a completely different front, we can just extend the existing default front script we're using for our game.
 Right click on the root node (should be called "Front") And select "extend script".
 A new window will popup will the script name to save. save it as `res://src/new_card_game/cards/CreatureFront.gd`.
 	![Extend Card Script](3.extend_creature_front_script.png)